Weidmuller Terminal Blocks in Oklahoma

 1059000000 WEW 35/1 End Plate

-The Weidmuller 1059000000 WEW 35/1 end plate is designed for compatible terminal block assemblies where the end of the terminal strip needs to be completed and protected.
-If the layout calls for a different accessory, ELS can also help source the related 1061200000 WEW 35/2 end plate.
+The Weidmuller 1059000000 WEW 35/1 end plate helps finish the end of compatible terminal block assemblies and adds protection at the end of the terminal strip.
+ELS can also help source the related 1061200000 WEW 35/2 end plate when a different matching accessory fits the panel layout better.

 Weidmuller 1521680000 PE terminal push-in